 The Bottom Line

-Does it cost more to buy or build a home?
+Does it cost more to buy or build a home in 2023?
 As you can see, the answer to this is not a simple yes or no because, whether you decide to buy a home or build one, there are pros and cons for both.

 Don’t rush into anything, and instead, weigh the options available carefully because making a mistake could cost you dearly.
 While checking out the homes for sale in a particular area, choose what is right for you based on your budget, timeline for moving in, and preferences.